bitpay/wallet/README.md

 Wallet funds can be restored using an old backups, since new addresses are scanned in the blockchain for transactions.
 The scan window is set to 20.
-However, if address bookmarks were created after the backup, or new transaction proposal were created, they will only be restored is one peer participating the wallet have them.
+However, if address bookmarks were created after the backup, or new transaction proposal were created, they will only be restored if one peer participating the wallet have them.